Abishek-2425/namescout/README.md

 ├── pyproject.toml
 ├── .gitignore
 └── README.md
 ```

+---

 ## **Notes**

 nscout stays intentionally small and focused.
-If it helps you ship cleaner packages, the project has done its job.

-It was built for the tiny moments that slow releases down, and smoothing even one step in your workflow makes it worthwhile.

-The project is open to thoughtful improvements and small quality-of-life contributions.

-Future growth will be deliberate—only in places where it clearly adds value, like lightweight automation hooks or CI-friendly helpers.
+The project aims to make early package development smoother—especially when reserving names, validating builds, or wiring CI checks.

+Contributions are welcome, as long as they preserve the tool’s simplicity and intention.

 ---

-**Powered by Python, fueled by caffeine, guided by late-night curiosity ☕🚀**
+**Powered by Python, fueled by caffeine, guided by late-night curiosity.☕🚀**